Veterinary Check? Transport?

 The situation is a bit different when the horse comes from a breeder and has only participated in a few competitions, without years of intense training or regular competitive load.
 In such cases, the horse’s body is likely still in good condition, and the joints are generally healthy.
 Of course, a vet check is still an option, but the overall risk is usually lower.

-A basic general veterinary check—if the buyer requests it—is included in the price.
-However, more in-depth procedures like X-rays, ultrasound, or EKGs are considered additional services and are at the buyer’s expense if they wish to request them.
+In our stud, a basic general veterinary examination is included in the price – if requested by the buyer.
+However, more detailed examinations such as X-rays, ultrasound, or ECG are considered additional services and their costs are the responsibility of the buyer, should they wish to request them.